gitlabhq/terraform-provider-gitlab/docs/resources/group_variable.md

 * `protected` - (Optional, boolean) If set to `true`, the variable will be passed only to pipelines running on protected branches and tags.
 Defaults to `false`.

 * `masked` - (Optional, boolean) If set to `true`, the value of the variable will be hidden in job logs.
 The value must meet the [masking requirements](https://docs.gitlab.com/ee/ci/variables/#masked-variables).
 Defaults to `false`.

+* `environment_scope` - (Optional, string)  Set to limit the environment scope of a CI/CD variable by defining which environments it can be available for.

 ## Import